centrifugal/centrifugo/docs/content/server/admin.md

 This can be useful if you want to modify official [web interface code](https://github.com/centrifugal/web) in some way.

 There is also an option to run Centrifugo in insecure admin mode - in this case you don't need to set `admin_password` and `admin_secret` in config – in web interface you will be logged in automatically without any password.
-Note that this is only an option for productionr if you protected admin web interface with firewall rules.
-Otherwide anyone in internet will have full access to admin functionality described above.
+Note that this is only an option for production if you protected admin web interface with firewall rules.
+Otherwise anyone in internet will have full access to admin functionality described above.
 To start Centrifugo with admin web interface in insecure admin mode run:

 ```
 centrifugo --config=config.json --admin --admin_insecure